How the Telangana Government is Pushing Innovation Through Incubation

 Hyderabad’s ecosystem provides a good deal flow for investors along with a chance to interact with more offbeat and innovative start-ups, ensuring a profitable market for funders.
 “Due to the big companies selecting Hyderabad to set their campuses, investors will definitely find potential in investing in Hyderabad,” believes Amarpreet.

-To further help the start-ups create networks, India's premier and most trusted business & Tradeshow - Franchise India’s Startup Expo 2019 - is all ready to reach the city of Nizams.
+To further help the start-ups create networks, India's premier and most trusted business & Tradeshow - Franchise India’s Startup Summit 2019 - is all ready to reach the city of Nizams.
 One of the largest emerging platforms for business aspirants will provide a perfect platform for highly evolved prospects & qualified investors and entrepreneurs from across India to have meaning conversations with some of the most accomplished Business leaders in the country.

 To register for the event, visit here.